CoBrALab/RABIES/docs/running_the_software.md

 ## Additional Resources

 * **Workshop and tutorial for RABIES:**
-    * [Hands-on tutorial](https://github.com/grandjeanlab/INCF_preclinical/tree/main) on RABIES presented at the INCF Neuroinformatics Assembly 2023 (in the `rabies/` folder of the repository).
+    * [Hands-on tutorial](https://github.com/CoBrALab/RABIES_tutorial) on RABIES (originally developed for and presented at the INCF Neuroinformatics Assembly 2023).
     * A workshop providing a complete software overview was [recorded and posted online](https://www.youtube.com/watch?v=LZohKlUgycc&t=2766s&ab_channel=DouglasResearchCentre) on February 2023.
 * Conversion from Bruker raw to Nifti formats can be handled with [BrkRaw](https://brkraw.github.io/) (consult [associated documentation](https://github.com/CoBrALab/documentation/wiki/bruker2nifti-conversion) from the CoBrALab)
 * [CoBrALab recommendations](https://github.com/CoBrALab/documentation/wiki/Running-RABIES-on-niagara) for using compute canada.